 Utah’s staunch anti-gambling position is directly related to its Mormon history.
 In the 1840s, Brigham Young led a group from the conservative gambling opposed Church of Latter-Day Saints (Mormon Church) to settle in Utah.
 Today, more than 65% of Utahans identify themselves as Mormons, an automatic anti-gambling majority.

-Consequently, you won’t find a legal tribal casino, commercial casino or a state lottery in the Beehive State.
+Consequently, you won’t find a legal tribal casino, commercial casino, online sports betting NJ style, or a state lottery in the Beehive State.
 Utah laws even prohibit social/private gambling at home.

 Sports betting is not yet a reality in Utah, however, participation in online Daily Fantasy Sports (DFS) competitions is legal for residents and visitors.